salomeanta/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/SOLUTİON.md

 | No exclusions |  No extras  |       2          |
 | No exclusions |  No extras  |       1          |

+- *So,We only see this situation in a one pizza order*

 ### 9.What was the total volume of pizzas ordered for each hour of the day?
 - *Günün her saati için sipariş edilen pizzaların toplam hacmi ne kadardı?*